MartinPaulo/ResBazResOS/Lessons/Lesson_1.md

 The ten-day line-infection rate went from eleven per cent to zero.

+So why are you being shown a line infection checklist on a session about the research cloud?

 This story inspired a software company to introduce a checklist for deploying applications into production.

 The rate of problems encountered during deployment fell to zero.

 So with that in mind we've prepared some checklists for you use to launch your free PC's on the Research Cloud.

-    Now stop, and ask the audience to introduce themselves to the person on either side of them (if they don't know that person).
-Then let them know that these are the people that they will turn to first for help if they have any problems with the lesson.
-They are only to put up red cards if neither person on either side can't help them.
-So if a read card goes up, you are expecting to see a row of red cards!
+    Now stop, and ask the audience to pair up.

+    Then let them know that their pair is the people person they will turn to first for help if they have any problems with the lesson.
+They are only to put up red cards if both people are stuck.

+-- *Slide* --

+## Sticky note usage

+* <span style="color:red">&#9632;</span> = Help me!
+* <span style="color:green">&#9632;</span> = I'm ready to move on...

+-- *Slide End* --

 -- *Slide* --